Sessions has no regrets for Hawaii remark

 Sessions told "The Mark Levin Show" earlier this week that he was "amazed that a judge sitting on an island in the Pacific can issue an order that stops the President of the United States from what appears to be clearly his statutory and Constitutional power."

-The attorney general's statement garnered widespread criticism, including from Hawaii Sen. Mazie Hirono, who tweeted: "Hawaii was built on the strength of diversity & immigrant experiences- including my own.
+The attorney general's statement, which was first flagged by CNN's KFile, garnered widespread criticism, including from Hawaii Sen. Mazie Hirono, who tweeted: "Hawaii was built on the strength of diversity & immigrant experiences- including my own.
 Jeff Sessions' comments are ignorant & dangerous."

 Despite the criticism, Sessions said he would not word his comment differently.